 A meter located on the member’s house is what measures how much energy is being consumed inside.

-While it is on the member’s home, the device is PEC’s responsibility.
+While it’s attached to the member’s home, the device is PEC’s responsibility.
 If you experience issues with the meter, call PEC at 888-554-4732 or submit a service request through SmartHub.

 What’s not PEC’s

-In many instances, PEC-owned equipment is located around other types of equipment that aren’t owned by PEC.
+In many instances, other types of equipment are located around PEC-owned equipment.
 Telecommunications and water utility infrastructure, as well as gas lines can often be found right next PEC utilities.
 The pictured items below are not owned by PEC.

-This oblong, green object is part of your telecommunications service.
+This oblong, green object is part of a telecommunications service.
 If a member notices an issue with this, they should call their telecommunications provider (i.e., Verizon, AT&T, Charter, etc.)